awood/salmon/README.md

 # Salmon

 Salmon is a tool used to bootstrap Systemd Nspawn containers.
 Most of the configuration is given via a manifest file.

+## Getting Started

+Salmon has a few dependencies, so be sure to run `pip install -r requirements.txt` before you get started.
+Salmon also requires the `python-dnf` package to be installed.
+You can install this via DNF: `sudo dnf install python-dnf`

 ## Manifest Structure